koordinator-sh/koordinator/docs/proposals/scheduling/20230707-eviction-arbitrate-mechanism-in-descheduler.md

   - If failed, continue the next PMJ.
 - If passed, update PMJ annotation, remove it from the arbitration queue and add it to the work queue.

+If PMJ does not pass `NonRetryableFilter`, it will be directly marked as Failed.
+And if PMJ does not pass the `RetryableFilter`, it will be filtered again in the next arbitration.

+`RetryableFilter` will filter PMJ based on workload, node, etc., as follows:

+- According to Workload
+    - Group: Aggregate PodMigrationJob by workload.
+    - Filter:
+        - Check how many PodMigrationJob of each workload are in the Running state, and record them as ***migratingReplicas***.
+If the **migratingReplicas** reach a certain threshold, excess parts will be excluded.
+        - Check the number of **unavailableReplicas** of each workload, and determine whether the **unavailableReplicas** exceeds the **MaxUnavailablePerWorkload**, exclude excess parts.
+- According to Node
+    - Group: Aggregate PodMigrationJob by Node.
+    - Filter:
+        - Check the number of Pods being migrated on the node where each target Pod is located.
+If it exceeds the maximum migration amount for a single node, exclude excess parts.
+- According to Namespace
+    - Group: Aggregate PodMigrationJob by Namespace.
+    - Filter:
+        - Check the number of Pods being migrated in the Namespace where each target Pod is located.
+If it exceeds the maximum migration amount for a single Namespace, exclude excess parts.
+- According to Job
+    - Group: Aggregate PodMigrationJob by Job.
+    - Filter:
+        - Check the number of Jobs that PodMigrationJobs' Pod belongs to.
+If it exceeds 1, exclude excess parts.

 ##### About Work Queue

 1. From: